 Make promos first-in-mind

 Do you know how store associates usually tell you about current specials when you enter a store?
 Or how there are sales banners on the window letting you know about savings?
 With an ecommerce store, you won’t have these associates or window space — but you do have website banners.
 So if there are any sales or limited-time promotions, the homepage — especially above the fold — is your prime spot to let customers know what’s trending, just arrived, or marked down.
-Utilize the first half of any homepage to drive calls to action to get visitors to explore new categories or items or know about new promotion codes to use at checkout.
+Utilize the first half of any homepage to drive calls to action to get visitors to explore new categories or items or know about new promotion codes for a checkout process.

 Go beyond the website

 SUMMARY: The customer experience is vital to the success of an online site.
 Your design, navigation, and communication have to be easy to use and understand to make customers feel cared for — like they are being attended to in a physical store.
-Create easy-to-use and informative pages and content to improve customer experience by keeping site visitors engaged and fascinated.
+Create easy-to-use and informative pages and content to improve customer experience by keeping site visitors engaged and fascinated or get a turnkey online business built and thought out by ecommerce experts.
+At Sellvia, we are committed to helping people worldwide get their ecommerce businesses started with ease and make the most of them.
+Every accomplishment starts with the decision to try.